visgl/react-google-maps/docs/api-reference/components/static-map.md

 For style options see [Path styles][gmp-path-styles].

-`coordinates` can either bei an array of locations/addresses or it can be an [encoded polyline][gmp-encoded-polyline].
+`coordinates` can either be an array of locations/addresses or it can be an [encoded polyline][gmp-encoded-polyline].
 Note that the encoded polyline needs an `enc:` prefix.

 ```tsx
 type StaticMapsPath = {